 For more information please visit the GESA website.

 Since 2011, GDF has organised the yearly Global Environments Summer Academy (GESA), initially in collaboration with the Rachel Carson Centre in Munich, Germany and since 2013 with the Centre for Development and Environment in Bern, Switzerland.
 The academy is designed to broaden and deepen the knowledge, networking and communication skills of activists, postgraduate students and professionals who are concerned about the human dimensions of environmental challenges.
-The GESA website provides an overview of previous GESAs, including themes under discussion, a blog, videos, photos and alumni profiles.
+The GESA website provides an overview of previous academies, including themes under discussion, a blog, videos, photos and alumni profiles.

 Every year GESA focuses on different themes within the broad concern of human dimensions of global environmental change.
 The academy spans local to global scales and diverse ecosystems, exploring the most critical contemporary environmental issues from multiple perspectives including biocultural diversity, environmental history, political ecology, sustainability studies, arts and humanities, and personal activism.

 Accompanied by an international and multidisciplinary faculty, participants are encouraged to expand their understandings of policy, develop their academic insight and competence, and transcend their disciplinary and place-based boundaries.
 Resource persons and fellow participants offer personalised support in applied research, conceptual frameworks, fieldwork methods and practical action throughout the academy.

-The academy convenors select 18-21 activitsts, Masters/PhD students or professionals from around the world with the capacity to become future environmental leaders who impact academia, civil society, the private sector or government.
-We invite applications from postgraduate students in the arts and humanities, natural sciences and social sciences – as well as from professionals already working in advocacy, law, media, policy – who focus on the relationship between environment and society.
+The academy convenors select 18-21 activitsts, professionals or students from around the world with the capacity to become future environmental leaders who impact academia, civil society, the private sector or government.
+We invite applications from English-fluent candidates in the arts and humanities, natural sciences and social sciences – as well as those working in advocacy, law, media, policy – who focus on the relationship between environment and society.